 Duolingo League End Time

 When do Duolingo Leagues end?
 Duolingo Leagues’ end time is at midnight (12 am) Monday UTC time.
-Each week when the league ends, you then start in a new league with different users.
+Each week when the league ends, you start in a new league with different users.

 How to Advance to the Next Duolingo League